Exact Bayesian inference for diffusion driven Cox processes: Abstract

 \section{Abstract}

-In this paper we present a novel methodology to perform Bayesian inference for Cox processes in which the intensity function is driven by a diffusion process.
-The novelty lies on the fact that no discretisation error is involved, despite the non-tractability of both the likelihood function and the transition density of the diffusion.
+In this paper, we present a novel methodology to perform Bayesian inference for Cox processes in which the intensity function is driven by a diffusion process.
+The novelty lies in the fact that no discretization error is involved, despite the non-tractability of both the likelihood function and the transition density of the diffusion.
 The methodology is based on an MCMC algorithm and its exactness is built on retrospective sampling techniques.
-The efficiency of the methodology is investigated in some simulated examples and its applicability is illustrated in some real data analyses.
+The efficiency of the methodology is investigated in some simulated examples and its applicability is illustrated in some real data analyzes.